• Skip to main content

 Can I make this chili in a slow cooker instead of a Dutch oven?

 Absolutely!
+While this is a classic chili made in a Dutch oven, you can make it in a slow cooker, too.
 Brown the meat and onions in a skillet first, then transfer everything to your slow cooker.
 Cook on low for 6-8 hours or on high for 3-4 hours.

 Is it necessary to drain and rinse the beans?